laurenpowers20/hamburger-menu/README.md

 We can make some classNames using the ternary operator in the `<ul>` tag using interpolation.
 Yeah you can do that, React is so cool.
 Notice we put it in curly braces since it's JavaScript.

 20. When you click on your NavLinks, you'll probably want the menu to close back up.
-So stick that closeMenu functions we defined on top right in NavLinks
+So stick those closeMenu functions we defined on the top right in NavLinks.

 ```javascript
 <li>